Permits & Applications

 Application must be submitted no less than 30 days before the scheduled date of the event.
 Proof of liability insurance and a $50.00 application fee must accompany the application.

-See the Special Event Application for additional details.
+See the Special Event Application (PDF) for additional details.

 Block Party Permit